FastFilter/xor_singleheader/README.md

 For a simple application built on this library, see https://github.com/FastFilter/FilterPassword

 We are assuming that your set is made of 64-bit integers.
-If you have strings or other data structures, you need to hash them first to a 64-bit integer.
-It is not important to have a good hash function, but collisions should be unlikely (~1/2^64).
+If you have a set of strings or other data structures, you need to hash them first to a 64-bit integer.It is not important to have a good hash function, but collisions should be unlikely (~1/2^64).
+A few collisions are acceptable, but we expect that your initial set should have no duplicated entry.

 The basic version works with 8-bit word and has a false-positive probability of 1/256 (or 0.4%).